pwintz/pwintz.github.io/_posts/2025-02-01-latex-in-vscode.md

 # Conclusion
 Using VS Code for LaTeX development can be highly efficient with the right tools and configurations.
-By integrating extensions like LaTeX Workshop, LTeX, and Paste Image, alongside structured project organization, you can significantly streamline your workflow.
+By integrating extensions like LaTeX Workshop, LTeX+, and Paste Image, alongside structured project organization, you can significantly streamline your workflow.
 Explore these configurations to tailor a setup that works best for you!